Juan Olivares

 Works for the family olive business

-Main Challenges for farmers transition
+Main Challenges for the farmers transition

 - Lack of examples they can follow and trust